 Q: Can customers see pricing on used vehicles?

 A: Yes.
-All the prices for vehicles on the Find Your Local Auto Dealership page come from CARFAX, the most trusted and accurate third party pricing tool in the automotive industry.
+All vehicle prices on the Find Your Local Auto Dealership page come from CARFAX, the most trusted and accurate third-party pricing tool in the automotive industry.

-Q: When will a customer see the pricing on a vehicle listed in the Find Your Local Auto Dealership page?
+Q: When will a customer see the vehicle pricing listed on the Find Your Local Auto Dealership page?

 A: CARFAX will post pricing information to the Find Your Local Auto Dealership page when the customer completes their purchase.